 Radio Control Leads.
-Insert the pins of the two radio control wires through the board with the CORRECT ORIENTATION (Black wire to the edge of board).
+Insert the pins of the two radio control wires through the board with the CORRECT ORIENTATION (Black wire to the edge of board for Black-Red-White leads).
+(Brown wire to edge of board for Brown-Red-Orange leads).